 CIRNAC works to advance these shared interests by:

 - playing a leadership role as head of delegation to the Arctic Council's Sustainable Development Working Group

 - implementing Canadian initiatives under the Arctic Council's Sustainable Development Program and encouraging sustainable development in the Arctic

 - providing expertise, policy and organizational support to Canada's representative on the Arctic Council, the Senior Arctic Official

 - supporting development of Canadian initiatives and project proposals to be tabled at the Arctic Council for approval and action

-As the line-department responsible for northern development, CIRNAC has a long-standing track record of contributing towards Canada’s bilateral cooperation with Arctic neighbors such as the Russian Federation, Norway and the United States.
+As the line-department responsible for northern development, CIRNAC has a long-standing track record of contributing towards Canada’s bilateral cooperation with Arctic neighbours such as the Russian Federation, Norway and the United States.
 This cooperation is guided by the international dimension of Canada’s Arctic Northern Policy Framework.
 The activities are normally negotiated in close consultation with Global Affairs Canada and are aimed to strengthen bilateral ties.
 This engagement ensures that Indigenous peoples and Northerners are well positioned to take advantage of international economic opportunities, while broadening the economic and socio-cultural development of the North.